Here's Why Hyster-Yale (HY) Fell More Than Broader Market

-The maker of lift trucks and aftermarket parts's stock has climbed by 9.56% in the past month, exceeding the Industrial Products sector's gain of 5.13% and the S&P 500's gain of 4.46%.
+The the stock of maker of lift trucks and aftermarket parts has risen by 7.13% in the past month, leading the Industrial Products sector's loss of 1.22% and the S&P 500's gain of 2.68%.

-The investment community will be paying close attention to the earnings performance of Hyster-Yale in its upcoming release.
-In that report, analysts expect Hyster-Yale to post earnings of $1.97 per share.
-This would mark a year-over-year decline of 4.37%.
-At the same time, our most recent consensus estimate is projecting a revenue of $1.06 billion, reflecting a 5.51% rise from the equivalent quarter last year.
+The upcoming earnings release of Hyster-Yale will be of great interest to investors.
+The company's upcoming EPS is projected at $1.97, signifying a 4.37% drop compared to the same quarter of the previous year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $1.06 billion, indicating a 5.51% increase compared to the same quarter of the previous year.

 For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $9.69 per share and a revenue of $4.37 billion, representing changes of +33.84% and +6.05%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Hyster-Yale.
+Investors should also pay attention to any latest changes in analyst estimates for Hyster-Yale.
 Such recent modifications usually signify the changing landscape of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Hyster-Yale presently features a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Hyster-Yale is currently a Zacks Rank #2 (Buy).

-With respect to valuation, Hyster-Yale is currently being traded at a Forward P/E ratio of 6.99.
-For comparison, its industry has an average Forward P/E of 10.06, which means Hyster-Yale is trading at a discount to the group.
+With respect to valuation, Hyster-Yale is currently being traded at a Forward P/E ratio of 6.87.
+This signifies a discount in comparison to the average Forward P/E of 9.76 for its industry.

 The Manufacturing - Construction and Mining industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 169, putting it in the bottom 33% of all 250+ industries.
+With its current Zacks Industry Rank of 165, this industry ranks in the bottom 35% of all industries, numbering over 250.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.